Frequently Asked Questions for the school of theatre arts

 What should my student bring to class?

-- Students should wear shoes that cover their entire foot (no sandals, flip flops, crocks are allowed).
+- Students should wear shoes that cover their entire foot (no sandals, flip flops, slides, crocks are allowed).
 Tennis shoes or sneakers are preferred.
 No boots of any kind are allowed on the Dance Studio Floor.

 - Students should bring a water bottle to class